Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

         sf_acc = Lo.create_instance_msf(XSimpleFileAccess, "com.sun.star.ucb.SimpleFileAccess")
         sf_acc.CreateFolder(dir_name)

-One of the aims of |app_name_short| is to hide as much of the complexity of Office as the Basic version of the API.
+One of the aims of |odev| is to hide as much of the complexity of Office as the Basic version of the API.

-|app_name_short| aims to show how and why python may be a more powerful in many cases.
+|odev| aims to show how and why python may be a more powerful in many cases.

 .. _Controller: https://api.libreoffice.org/docs/idl/ref/servicecom_1_1sun_1_1star_1_1frame_1_1Controller.html
 .. _TextDocumentView: https://api.libreoffice.org/docs/idl/ref/servicecom_1_1sun_1_1star_1_1text_1_1TextDocumentView.html